-- It is also elevated in 66% of women with late-stage disease (stage III or IV).
+- It increases in women with late-stage disease (stage III or IV).

 - CA 27.29 lacks predictive value in the earliest stages of breast cancer and so has no role in screening for or diagnosing the malignancy.

-- One trial has shown it may be possible to detect asymptomatic recurrence (in patients at high risk - stage II or III) after curative treatment.
-CA 27.29 was highly specific and sensitive in detecting preclinical metastasis, and this may lead to prompt imaging of probable sites of metastasis, possibly decreasing morbidity because of earlier treatment.
+- It may be possible to detect asymptomatic recurrence (in patients at high risk - stage II or III) after curative treatment.
+CA 27.29 is specific and sensitive in detecting pre-clinical metastasis and this may lead to prompt imaging of probable sites of metastasis, possibly decreasing morbidity because of earlier treatment.

 Cancer antigen 125

-- AFP elevations (see separate Alpha-fetoprotein (AFP) article) are associated with hepatocellular carcinoma and nonseminomatous germ cell tumours.
+- AFP elevations are associated with hepatocellular carcinoma and nonseminomatous germ cell tumours.